Chart Color Schemes

 An assessment of population growth drivers in Thomastown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Thomastown's population was around 21,212 as of November 2025.
-This figure reflects an increase of 1,214 people since the 2021 Census, which reported a population of 19,998.
-The change is inferred from the estimated resident population of 20,898 in June 2024 and an additional 360 validated new addresses since the Census date.
-This results in a population density ratio of 1,444 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Thomastown's growth rate of 6.1% since the census positions it within 2.8 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 85.1% of overall population gains during recent periods.
+Thomastown's population is approximately 21,174 as of February 2026.
+This represents an increase of 1,176 individuals, a rise of 5.9% since the 2021 Census which recorded a population of 19,998.
+This growth can be inferred from the estimated resident population of 20,541 in June 2024 and an additional 357 validated new addresses since the Census date.
+The population density is around 1,441 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 85.1% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Thomastown is forecasted to experience significant population increase, with an expected growth of 5,583 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 23.1% over the 17-year period.
+By 2041, Thomastown is projected to have a population of 26,757, an increase of 5,583 persons or 23.4% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population